Imaclean74/grafeo/docs/tutorials/examples/networkx-integration.md

 # NetworkX Integration

-Convert a Grafeo graph to NetworkX, run centrality and clustering algorithms, compare performance, and visualize with matplotlib.
+Convert a Grafeo graph to NetworkX, run centrality and clustering algorithms, compare performance and visualize with matplotlib.

 !!! tip "Run it locally"